MysteriousRSA/Custom.Crosshairs/README.md

 By default, this will set all crosshairs the Alternator's crosshair.

-Thanks a lot to Cpone#0001 from the Norhtstar Discord for helpinf me figure it out

 I'll add more weapon types over time untill im covering everything

 # INSTRUCTIONS

 Instructions

-//How To Modify Crosshairs:
+# How To Modify Crosshairs:

 1: Go to /Mysterious.Crosshairs/keyvalues/scripts/weapons/mp_weapon_[desired weapon].text